carpentries-incubator/workflows-nextflow/episodes/05-groovy.md

 ## Comments

-Comments use the same syntax as in the C-family programming languages:
+Comments use the same syntax as in the C-family programming languages.
+This can be confusing for people familiar with the `#` syntax for commenting in otehr languages.

 ~~~
 // comment a single config file